 Delivering data in natural language

 When it comes to choosing a format that employees can easily understand, nothing comes close to the natural, conversational language that we use every day.
-Realizing this, leading businesses are using natural language-based methods to deliver data to their workforce.
-They are using natural language generation tools that make the information in their dashboards and reports more easy to grasp and act upon.
+Realizing this, leading businesses are using natural language generation (NLG) - advanced AI-technology to deliver data to their workforce.
+They are using NLG-based tools that make the information in their dashboards and reports more easy to grasp and act upon.

 Using natural language generation tools can help enterprises convert large volumes of data into easily consumable reports.
 As a result, everyone can know exactly what they need to know and do without being overwhelmed by data volume or complexity.